 Portland's 'frog taxi' offers a life-saving lift to a struggling species

-In Portland, Oregon, where I grew up, a special winter taxi is starting its annual service picking up frogs.
-The Harborton Frog Shuttle runs roughly from December to March to keep local frogs from becoming roadkill on their migration to and from their spawning grounds.
+In Portland, Oregon, a special winter taxi is starting its annual service for frogs - a frog taxi.
+The Harborton Frog Shuttle runs roughly from December to March to keep local frogs from becoming roadkill.
 Here's OPB's Jule Gilfillan.

 JULE GILFILLAN, BYLINE: On a drizzly, chilly evening last March near Portland, Oregon, it was a perfect night for frog catching.